||ReFresh Newsletter Fourth Edition

 ||KNB Wins National Award

-Keep Nebraska Beautiful was honored to receive a Diamond Level Award, the highest award for a State Affiliate, from Keep America Beautiful.
-The award was presented at the 2016 KAB National Conference.
-It is the eleventh consecutive year of winning the top-level Diamond level award.
+Keep Nebraska Beautiful was again honored to receive a Diamond Level Award, the highest award for a State Affiliate, from Keep America Beautiful.
+The award was presented at the 2018 Keep America Beautiful National Conference in Dallas, Texas.
+It was the 13th consecutive year of winning the top-level Diamond level award.

 Keep Nebraska Beautiful is proud to partner with the Douglas, Lancaster, Gage, Colfax, Dodge, and Cass County Sheriffs' Offices to offer a Litter Hotline to report persons observed littering in those counties.
 We encourage persons who spot a littering violation along any street, road or highway within the 5 counties to call 877-NO LITTR (877-665-4887) or complete the form by clicking here.